Vineeth0102/Vineeth0102/README.md

  # 💫 About Me :
-🔭 I’m currently working on:
+🔭 I’m currently working on :
 <ul>
   <li>
     A resume generator website integrating React, Node.js, MongoDB, and Google Gemini.